Yokeshthirumoorthi/rusher/README.md

 #### Rusher
-This project provides a Rust-based highly-scalable websocket server (based on actor model) that provides following APIs

-1. Real time location tacking with geofence triggers
+Rusher is a high concurrency (using actor model) websocket server integrated with SQLite for data persistence.
+For now, this websocket provides the following api's
+1. Chat
 2. Colloborative text editing
-3. Chat

-The clients consuming these api are implemented using javascript (using React and if possible with React-native).

-The project is planned to be stretched by
-1. Benchmarking this websocket server for very high concurrent connections
+3. geofence (typically used for real time location tacking in mobile apps)

+An example client, consuming these api's, is available in the web folder of this project.
+It is a React JS web application (in future will add an react-native app too)

+#### Goals
+The objectives of this project are
+1. Provide a RUST websocket server with capability to persist data.
+2. Proivde JSON based message format for server/client communication.
+3. Provide some apis similar to that as in pusher.com
+4. Show that RUST websocket server could handle as much simultaneous connenction as Erlang Phoenix based websocket server can do.

-    1. Inspired to acheive something like erlang-phoenix 2 million websocket connection.
-(Ref: http://phoenixframework.org/blog/the-road-to-2-million-websocket-connections).
+Note: Rusher websocket is written using RUST - a fast, safe and efficient  programming language to develope highly concurrent and parallel programs.
+So I believe to acheive something like this blog - [erlang-phoenix 2 million websocket connection.]( http://phoenixframework.org/blog/the-road-to-2-million-websocket-connections).

-2. Provide client side performance comparision between firebase vs Rust websocket connection.
-3. Benchmarking performance for read and write latency with various DB such as
-    1. Using PostGIS instead of Geofire
-    2. Comparing SQLite / Rust-Redis / Postgres in use for this websocket server
-3. Implementing more APIs like
+#### Future Works
+1. Provide more apis such as
     1. Activity feeds within friend networks
     2. Realtime bets and
     3. Realtime trading
+2. An example client consuming these apis using react-native app
+3. Provide more options for data persistence and benchmark each of them
+    1. Using PostGIS for location based services
+    2. Comparing SQLite / Rust-Redis / Postgres in use for this websocket server
+4. Provide data vizualization for benchmarks and performance metrics like [this](https://www.techempower.com/benchmarks/#section=test&runid=fd07b64e-47ce-411e-8b9b-b13368e988c6)

 #### Software Stack

 This project uses the following stack,
 1. Rust programming
 2. Actix-web for actor model based websocket server
-3. SQLite for data persistence
+3. Diesel framework SQLite for data persistence
-4. React for chat UI
+4. React JS
-5. Quill Js for text editor
-6. Rust with Firebase/Geofire for geofencing

 #### Build Instructions